-Quickwit is a distributed search engine for log management and analytics.
+Quickwit is an open-source, cloud-native, distributed search engine for log management and analytics.
 Written in Rust and designed from the ground up to offer cost-efficiency and high scalability on large datasets, Quickwit is a modern and reliable alternative to Elasticsearch.

 Quickwit is particularly well-suited for dealing with large, immutable datasets and relatively low average QPS1.
 Its benefits are most apparent in multi-tenancy or multi-index settings.